 During stapled hemorrhoidopexy, the anus is dilated and a device known as circular stapler is inserted into the anal cavity.
-The device is used to put the prolapsed hemorrhoid back into its original position up inside the anal cavity and secure it with staples.
-After the hemorrhoid is sutured into position, a small portion of the hemorrhoid tissue may be removed.
-In addition to avoiding the prolapsed condition, securing the vein back into its original position also encourages blood to drain properly from the swollen vein, causing the internal hemorrhoid to shrink.
+The device is used to put the falling (prolapsed) hemorrhoid back into its original position up inside the anal cavity and secure it with staples.
+After the hemorrhoid tissue is secured into position, a small portion of this tissue may be removed.
+In addition to avoiding the prolapsed condition, securing the tissue back into its original position also encourages blood to drain properly from the swollen vein, causing the external portion of the hemorrhoid to shrink.

 This hemorrhoid treatment is usually less painful for patients than other surgical treatments because it requires no incisions in the anoderm, the sensitive lining of the outer most edge of the anal cavity.
 This can also result in a shorter hospital stay following the procedure and a quicker return to normal activities.

 What Kind of anesthesia is required for stapled hemorrhoidopexy?

 Stapled hemorrhoidopexy can be performed under regional or general anesthesia.
 We will decide on the type of anesthesia when we go over the procedure in the office.

 In most cases, the procedure can be performed in less than a half an hour.
 You will likely spend more time in pre-op and recovery rooms than you will in surgery.